 - Laura Massoli (Italian Deptartment for PA) presented the results of a detailed stock-take exercise of TO11 and TO2 (digital agenda) measures implemented in all Italian ERDF & ESF OPs, discussing strengths, weaknesses and lessons for the future.

 - Karolina Lipińska (ROP Pomorskie) discussed the key role of the process of design & implementation of Pomorskie’s Smart Specialisation Strategy in the development of capacities among local authorities & beneficiaries, and the complementarities with the NOPs Digital Growth (TO2) and Knowledge Education Growth (TO11).

-- Lucio Caporizzi (Umbria ERDF and ESF OPs) shed light on the challenges & successes of Umbria’s integrated approach to administrative capacity building (TO11) and the digital transformation of the public administrations operating in the regional territory, with references also to the Umbria’s experience in relation to the governance of the Smart Specialisation Strategy.
+- Lucio Caporizzi (Umbria ERDF and ESF OPs) highlighted the challenges and successes of Umbria’s integrated approach to administrative capacity building (TO11) and the digital transformation of the public administrations operating in the regional territory, with references also to the Umbria’s experience in relation to the governance of the Smart Specialisation Strategy.